*The Return of a More Inclusive Almay

 The models are a reflection of a new day for Almay as well.
 On social media and adverts, they are adorably freckled all over, deep-toned with massively fluffy textured hair, and proudly Asian rocking a strong black cat-eye or swaths of purple on distinctive monolids.
 Flatlays show an eyeshadow palette, mascara, and a “Mocha” Best Blend on Instagram.
 Almay also openly fields feedback from their followers on all their social media pages, eager to form a community.

 Aware that they had to change before the blitzkrieg of intersectional beauty in the mainstream, twenty-seven years later, Almay doesn’t want praise for the return of good intentions.
 They want to gain the trust of consumers they had let down for too long, now that they have diversified.
 “We have a long way to go,” Bovina stated, “But we’re excited about the first, important, steps we have made.”

 *The review above is what I hoped would’ve been published on Fashionista’s website on April 5, 2018.
 As what commonly happens to journalists and writers everywhere, sometimes the version that is circulated to readers is not what the writer intended or wanted to share with you.
-I will never stand by the version that was published on Fashionista because I was not consulted once when it came to editing and finalizing the article.
-And this was an assignment in which I was passionate about exploring, not chastising.
-The version on Fashionista is a shell of what I wanted to express.
+What was published on Fashionista, I was not consulted once for when it came to editing and finalizing the article.
+This was an assignment in which I was passionate about exploring, not chastising.